A Preview of Smart Pointers

 return 0;

 }Want to verify the leak yourself?
 Compile with AddressSanitizer: g++ -Wall -Wextra -std=c++17 -fsanitize=address -g unique_ptr_intro.cpp.
-ASan will report the size and allocation location of the memory leaked by the raw pointer version when the program ends.
-This is also a standard tool for tracking down memory issues in daily development.
+ASan will report the size and allocation location of the memory leaked by the raw pointer version when the program exits.
+This is a standard tool for diagnosing memory issues in daily development.

 More Smart Pointers—Saved for Volume Two

-The smart pointer family also includes shared_ptr (shared ownership, reference counting) and weak_ptr (weak reference, breaking circular references), which haven't made an appearance yet. unique_ptr also has advanced usages like custom deleters.
+The smart pointer family still has shared_ptr (shared ownership, reference counting) and weak_ptr (weak reference, breaking circular dependencies) waiting in the wings. unique_ptr also has advanced uses like custom deleters.
 These all require move semantics and rvalue references as a foundation, which are core topics in Volume Two.
-For now, just remember two things: first, try to avoid writing new and delete directly, and default to std::make_unique; second, unique_ptr has zero overhead—it won't slow down your program, but it will protect it from a whole class of memory bugs.
+For now, remember two things: first, avoid writing new and delete directly and prefer std::make_unique; second, unique_ptr is zero-overhead—it won't slow down your program, but it will protect it from a whole class of memory bugs.

 Summary

-std::unique_ptrprovides a smart pointer with exclusive ownership that automatically releases memory when it goes out of scope.
-It cannot be copied, but it can be moved.std::make_unique<T>(args...)is the recommended way to create aunique_ptr, which is safer and more concise than writingnewdirectly.unique_ptris zero-overhead compared to raw pointers; there is no reason not to use it in new code.
+std::unique_ptrprovides a smart pointer with exclusive ownership; it automatically releases memory when it goes out of scope, cannot be copied, but can be moved.std::make_unique<T>(args...)is the recommended way to create aunique_ptr; it is safer and more concise than writingnewdirectly.unique_ptris zero-overhead compared to raw pointers, so there is no reason not to use it in new code.

 |---|---|---|